TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 As soon as a match is found the value of that match is returned and the case statement stops execution.

-If you need to do some more complex code manipulation then you can remove then `then` keyword and instead place the code to be executed on the next line.
+If you need to do some more complex code manipulation, you can remove the `then` keyword and instead place the code to be executed on the next line.

 ```ruby
 grade = 'F'